Salem Witch Trials

 Salem Village, unlike it prosperous near-neighbour, clung onto existence by its fingertips.
 It was isolated, constantly fearful of Indian attack, and riven by land disputes.
 It was a paranoid, disputatious, and quarrelsome place.
 Its Royal Charter had been withdrawn in 1684, and those who owned property were uncertain if they still had the right to it.
 It made for an unhealthy atmosphere and a dog-eat-dog environment.
 The people of Salem Village feared their neighbour more than they did an outbreak of the plague or the failure of their crops.

-In an attempt to distance themselves from the more liberal and often overbearing Salem Town and to assert greater control over their own affairs, the residents of the village sought to appoint their own Minister; and they were to appoint three in relatively quick succession, James Bayley, George Burroughs, and Deodat Lawson, though none were to remain but for a few years.
+To distance themselves from the more liberal and often overbearing Salem Town and to assert greater control over their own affairs, the residents of the village sought to appoint their own Minister; and they were to appoint three in relatively quick succession, James Bayley, George Burroughs, and Deodat Lawson, though none were to remain but for a few years.
 It seemed that the villagers were even incapable of agreeing who should tend to their spiritual needs, or at least who should pay them.
-Eventually, they decided upon the 36 year old Samuel Parris, a man of inherited, if limited, wealth, and an enthusiastic lay preacher who had turned to the Ministry to secure his financial future.
+Eventually, they decided upon the 36-year-old Samuel Parris, a man of inherited, if limited, wealth, and an enthusiastic lay preacher who had turned to the Ministry to secure his financial future.
 Even then, his appointment was not universally accepted.
 Some disliked his perceived arrogance, whilst others objected to his apparent displays of luxury, such as having gold candlesticks in the Meeting House.
-Nevertheless, he became Salem Village's first formally ordained Minister in June, 1689.
+Nevertheless, he became Salem Village's first formally ordained Minister in June 1689.

 Witch Trials were not unknown in New England.
 There had been twelve recorded episodes of women being put to death for witchcraft since 1648.
 Indeed, the Boston Minister Cotton Mather had written in detail about the case of Goodwife Glover.
 She had been the mother of a servant in a household with four young children and had been accused of similarly bewitching them.
 Mather, who investigated the case, explained the methods witches used in his widely circulated book Memorable Providences.
 The children had been cured, it was believed, through fasting and prayer, and Goodwife Glover tried and put to death.
 But Mather's book was to have far greater repercussions than even he might have imagined in the response to events in Salem, even though the circumstances were to be very different.